 We loved it our experience.
 My husband asked several times throughout our weekend why we’d never gone skiing as a family before and more specifically, why we didn’t take our teens when they were much younger.

-Snowshoe Mountain is about 5 ½ to 6 hours from our home in Northeastern Ohio, about 4 hours from Washington DC and 5 hours from Baltimore.
+Snowshoe Mountain is about 3 1/2 hours from where my husband often works in Parkersburg WV, 5 ½ to 6 hours from our home in Northeastern Ohio, about 4 hours from Washington DC and 5 hours from Baltimore.
 It also provides a great intermediate ski resort in the Mid-Atlantic and Southeast and was a great step-up from our small local resort for my teens to practice their boarding and skiing.
 My son enjoyed it so much, that he’s planning another trip back to Snowshoe, this time with some of his friends.

 Our trip to Snowshoe Mountain Ski Resort provided the perfect winter getaway.
 But you don’t have to take my word for it.
 You can read hundreds of reviews from people who have been there when you click here to visit TripAdvisor.